Skip to main content

 7. 7

-Pay the license fee ($120) and activate your license.
-Once your sponsoring broker submits the affiliation, the MREC issues your active Mississippi Salesperson license.
+Pay the state license fee and activate.
+Once your broker submits the affiliation, MREC issues your active Mississippi Salesperson license.

 Mississippi exam — the numbers that matter